Eclipse-SDV-Hackathon-Chapter-Two/GearShiftGamers/README.md

 ### Game

-For purposes of the Hackathon challenge a game should be chosen.
+For purposes of the Hackathon challenge, a game should be chosen.
 The following criteria should be fulfilled:

 - multiplayer